 - Renovation costs.
-Check how many renovations are needed as it might go past your budget or take longer than expected.
+Check how many renovations are needed, as they might go past your budget or take longer than expected.
 Renovations are very important to increase the home’s value and fix safety issues.

 - Insurance.
 It is more expensive than renter’s insurance, and you might also need private mortgage insurance depending on your situation.
 Not having insurance might put you in violation of your mortgage contract.

 - Proximity to daily activities or entertainment.
-Proximity to the nearest mall, supermarket or restaurant is essential for your needs.
-Make sure you don’t have to travel too far to go to the nearest theater.
+Being in close proximity to the nearest mall, supermarkets, restaurants, or entertainment venues is essential for your needs.

 - Length of stay.
-If you don’t see yourself staying there for about 5 years or so, then a forever home might not be a good idea since it is more pricey than a starter home.
+If you don’t see yourself staying for longer than ten years, then a forever home might not be a good idea since it is more pricey than a starter home.
 Invest in a forever home if your mind is set on staying there and growing your family.

 - Space needed.
 If you are a couple buying a house for the first time, a starter home is recommended.
 However, starter homes tend to have a smaller space.
-If you plan on having kids soon, you could outgrow the place so you should opt for a bigger house that can accommodate the kids long-term.
+If you plan on having kids soon, you could outgrow the place, so you may want to opt for a bigger house that can accommodate the kids long-term.

 - Change in lifestyle.
-If you’re the type that spends more time outside like traveling, then the smaller space of a starter home might be ideal.
+If you’re the type that spends a lot of time outside, then the smaller space of a starter home might be ideal.
 If you’re about to have a kid and will spend a lot of time at home, then a forever home is a good investment for your child and the whole family.